ruslanmv/ruslanmv.github.io/_posts/2021-05-13-Scala and Spark in practice.md

 The first step you should perform is create a folder, let us call for example **dev**

-and inside the folder you have  two files, the first file is winutils

-and then you create a file called  **build.sbt**
+and inside the folder you have  you create a file called  **build.sbt**

 ```
 name := "DEV"